Topics on topology and superstring theory: Grading and double complexes

 In fact, we have seen that, in general, $E^{p,\,q}_{1} \simeq H^{p+q}(F^{p}T^{\bullet}/F^{p+1}T^{\bullet})$, which, in this case, becomes exactly the previous formula.

 \paragraph{}We now discuss the second boundary $d_{1}^{p,\,q}: E^{p,\,q}_{1} \rightarrow E^{p+1,\,q}_{1}$: we prove that it is exactly induced by $\delta_{1}^{p,\,q}$ acting on $E^{p,\,q}_{1}$.
-In fact: \begin{itemize} \item let $[\,a\,] \in E^{p,\,q}_{1} = H^{q}(K^{p,\,\bullet}, \delta_{2})$, so that $a \in \Ker(\delta_{2}^{p,\,q}) \subset K^{p,\,q}$; \item then $[\,da\,] = [\,\delta_{1}^{p,\,q}a + \delta_{2}^{p,\,q}a\,]$; but $\delta_{2}^{p,\,q}a \in K^{p,\,q+1}$ is zero in $H^{q+1}(K^{p,\,\bullet}, \delta_{2}) = E^{p,\,q+1}_{1}$; \item hence $[\,da\,] = [\,\delta_{1}^{p,\,q}a\,]$. \end{itemize} Thus:
+In fact: \begin{itemize} \item let $[a] \in E^{p,\,q}_{1} = H^{q}(K^{p,\,\bullet}, \delta_{2})$, so that $a \in \Ker(\delta_{2}^{p,\,q}) \subset K^{p,\,q}$; \item then $[da] = [\delta_{1}^{p,\,q}a + \delta_{2}^{p,\,q}a]$; but $\delta_{2}^{p,\,q}a \in K^{p,\,q+1}$ is zero in $H^{q+1}(K^{p,\,\bullet}, \delta_{2}) = E^{p,\,q+1}_{1}$; \item hence $[da] = [\delta_{1}^{p,\,q}a]$. \end{itemize} Thus:

-\paragraph{}This spectral sequence converges, by construction, to the cohomology of the total complex with respect to the given filtration $F^{p}T^{n}$.
+\paragraph{}This spectral sequence converges by construction to the cohomology of the total complex with respect to the given filtration $F^{p}T^{n}$.
 Let us see how the various steps of the spectral sequence are done.
-Since an element of $T^{n}$ is made by sum of elements with total index $n$, then $F^{p}H^{n}(T^{\bullet})$ is given by cocycles whose direct summands have first index at least $p$, up to any coboundary.
-In the following diagram, the points linked by a double continuous line form a cocylce in $F^{p}T^{n}$, while the ones linked by a double dotted line form an element of $F^{p+q-1}K$, whose boundary is an element of $B^{p+q}K$.
+Since an element of $T^{n}$ is made by sum of elements with total index $n$, then $F^{p}H^{n}(T^{\bullet})$ is given by the cocycles whose direct summands have first index bigger or equal to $p$, up to any coboundary.
+In the following diagram, the points linked by a double continuous line form a cocycle in $F^{p}T^{n}$, while the ones linked by a double dotted line form an element of $F^{p+q-1}K$, whose boundary is an element of $B^{p+q}K$.
 The group $F^{p}H^{n}(T^{\bullet})$ is made by such cocycles up to such coboundaries.
-If we were considering $H^{n}(T^{\bullet})$, of the points linked by dotted line just the lowest one would have remained, since we are considering the $p$-step, i.e., the first index must be at least $p$.
-When we build the spectral sequence, in $E^{p}_{r}H(K)$ we consider generalized cocycles whose boudary is non-zero only for horizontal index bigger or equal to $p+r$, and we allow coboundaries of elements which are non-zero for horizontal index at lest $p-r+1$.
+If we were considering $H^{n}(T^{\bullet})$, between the points linked by dotted line only the lowest one would have remained, since we are considering the $p$-step, i.e.\ the first index must be at least $p$.
+When we build the spectral sequence, in $E^{p}_{r}H(K)$ we consider generalized cocycles whose boundary is non-zero only for horizontal index bigger or equal to $p+r$, and we allow coboundaries of elements which are non-zero for horizontal index at lest $p-r+1$.

 The limit of the sequence is $E_{\infty}^{p,\,q}K = E_{0}^{p,\,q}H(K^{\bullet}) = F^{p}H^{p+q}(K^{\bullet}) / F^{p+1}H^{p+q}(K^{\bullet})$.

 \paragraph{}If we consider the filtration $'F^{p}T^{n}$, we obtain a spectral sequence $\{'E^{p,\,q}_{r}\}_{r \in \mathbb{N}}$ such that: